CAIR Calls On Biden To Demand Release Of Gaza Hospital Director Kidnapped By Israeli Forces - UrduPoint

 -

-CAIR calls on Biden to demand release of Gaza hospital director kidnapped by Israeli forces54 seconds ago
+CAIR calls on Biden to demand release of Gaza hospital director kidnapped by Israeli forces5 minutes ago

 -